Eagleshot/GlacierCam/README.md

-# GlacierCam
+# GlacierCam 📷⛰️
-GlacierCam is an open source timelapse camera system, powered by Raspberry Pi.
+GlacierCam is an open source and low cost timelapse camera and environmental monitoring system.

 > [!IMPORTANT]
 > This repository is currently under active development and the documentation is currently not up to date.

 ## Features at a glance
-### Camera
+### Camera 📷
 * Standardized CSI camera connector
 * 12 MP autofocus camera
 * Big selection regarding resolution, lens and filters
 * Specialty cameras (e.g. thermal, infrared, global shutter, etc.) available
 * Possible: Ability to add up to 4 cameras on one system

-### Connectivity
+### Connectivity 🌐
 * 4G, WiFi, Bluetooth and Ethernet (with adapter)
 * Offline time synchronization with built-in GPS
 * Offline operation/fallback possible